nss-evening-cohort-14/renaissance-fair-dashboard-renaissance-fair/README.md

 # Freelancer Version 2

 ## Overview
 The second version of this app offers a new feature.
-The authenticated user can now add events.
+The authenticated user can now add, update and delete events.
 This feature allows the user to add food, souvenirs, staff, and shows from existing modules to their event.

 ## Features
 1. A new events button on the nav bar for authenticated users